SowmyaAji/SpellChecker/README.md

 #Overview

-A python formula to check if a word has been misspelt.
+A python program to check if a word has been misspelt.
 This is an attempt to work it out without using the python library pyspellchecker which does the job quite efficiently.
 There is also the http://norvig.com/spell-correct.html solution and the Javascript version of it: